Please enter your email in order to download this publication.

 1. Functionally Narrow: These CHROs come from a narrow sub-functional specialty (i.e. compensation or recruiting) that was critical at some point in their tenure but is no longer sufficient.
 Recruiting is often a path to CHRO in smaller, fast-growing companies since those individuals have typically been with the firm longer and the firms’ CEOs may not have a sophisticated understanding of what differentiates great CHRO talent.
 As these firms evolve, the CHRO doesn’t broaden their other functional and strategic capabilities quickly enough and a talent upgrade is needed.

 2. Humanistic: We often describe a deep belief in people and their potential as a “helpful but not sufficient” orientation for success in human resources.
-That humanistic orientation is marked by a focus on job satisfaction, work environment, opaque performance management and other behaviors meant to ensure high employee satisfaction but not necessarily high performance.
+That humanistic orientation is marked by a focus on job satisfaction, work environment, opaque performance management, and other behaviors meant to ensure high employee satisfaction but not necessarily high performance.

-We see this variety of CHRO quickly falling out of favor, especially in long-service cultures that need to increase performance and in quickly-growing mid-sized firms who require more rigor and discipline in talent management.
+We see this variety of CHRO quickly falling out of favor, especially in long-service cultures that need to increase performance and in quickly-growing mid-sized firms that require more rigor and discipline in talent management.

 The Board Awakens